The Beginner’s Guide to the Spanish Months (Plus 22 Words and Phrases for Talking About Them!)

 I was in Spain for two months.

-The verb hace is the present-tense third person of the verb hacer (to do).
+Hace is the present-tense third person of the verb hacer (to do).
 However, when you see the word hace with an expression of time, it means “ago.”
 Unlike in English, you must put the verb hace before the time expression.

 Me mudé a Brasil hace cinco meses.